ramsey/conventional-commits/README.md

 code.
 Configurations for these are in `phpstan.neon.dist` and `psalm.xml`, respectively.

-lint-staged will run PHPStan and Psalm before committing.
+CaptainHook will run PHPStan and Psalm before committing.
 The pre-commit hook does not attempt to fix any static analysis errors.
 Instead, the commit will fail, and you must fix the errors manually.